dbactual/thomaspaine-www/content/works/letter-to-george-washington.md

    every American in Paris as an impossible thing; and though it was disbelieved by the French, it imprinted a suspicion that some underhand business was going forward.
-At length the treaty itself arrived, and every well-affected American blushed with shame.(5)
+At length the treaty itself arrived, and every well-affected American blushed with shame.

    It is curious to observe how the appearance of characters will change, while the root that produces them remains the same.
 The Washington faction